awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 AWS Glue provides many built\-in patterns, or you can define your own\.
 You can create a grok pattern using built\-in patterns and custom patterns in your custom classifier definition\.
 You can tailor a grok pattern to classify custom text file formats\.

+**Note**
+AWS Glue grok custom classifiers use the `GrokSerDe` serialization library for tables created in the AWS Glue Data Catalog\.
+If you are using the AWS Glue Data Catalog with Amazon Athena, Amazon EMR, or Redshift Spectrum, check the documentation about those services for information about support of the `GrokSerDe`\.
+Currently, you might encounter problems querying tables created with the `GrokSerDe` from Amazon EMR and Redshift Spectrum\.

 The following is the basic syntax for the components of a grok pattern:

 ```
 %{PATTERN:field-name}
 ```

 Data that matches the named `PATTERN` is mapped to the `field-name` column in the schema, with a default data type of `string`\.
-Optionally, the data type for the field can be cast to `byte, boolean, double, short, int, long, or float` in the resulting schema\.
+Optionally, the data type for the field can be cast to `byte`, `boolean`, `double`, `short`, `int`, `long`, or `float` in the resulting schema\.

 ```
 %{PATTERN:field-name:data-type}